 Info sign: Water is rare and precious in Death Valley.
 Imagine the disappointment when a surveyor mapping this area could not get his mule to drink from this pool.
 He wrote on his map that the spring had “bad water,” and the name stuck.
 Badwater Pool is not poisonous just salty.
 Ancient water fills this pool year-round.
 The runoff seeped into porous limestone bedrock and began a long underground flow through a regional aquifer.
 It emerges here at Badwater…salts dissolve from old deposits and flow to the surface, making the spring water “bad.”

-Across the road from that walk are these mountains where the blue arrow points to the sign that indicates where sea level is.
+Across the road from that walk are these mountains with a sign that indicates where sea level is (in the highlighted circle).
 It’s a little weird having to crane your neck up to see sea level!
 Death Valley is the lowest point in the Western Hemisphere, but here getting a bird’s-eye viewpoint of sea level that puts it all in perspective.

 Info sign: Sea level is the average elevation of the world’s earth surface and is the standard from which all other elevations are measured.
 To have exposed land below sea level, an extremely dry climate is necessary.
 In wet climates, low places fill with water and overflow to the sea.
 A dry climate evaporates water, leaving behind salt flats or briny lakes.
 Like most of these locations, Death Valley was not created by a river’s erosion.
 Movements in the earth’s crust have dropped it to such great depths.